 02 Oct:Â Our wake-up call was done with the beating of a drum at 05:00 am.

-On the first day of our trip, we receive little goodie bags with breakfast snacks and juice for the 5-6 hours drive to the Kruger.
+On the first day of our trip, we receive little goodie bags with breakfast snacks and juice for the 5-6 hours drive to the Kruger National Park.
 Driving time always depends on traffic, and whether there are accidents along the way.
 It took about an hour to get out of Johannesburg as there was an accident that morning on one of the highways.
 The driver, therefore, took a few detours; there is also a lot of roadworks taking place and mostly in preparation for the Soccer World Cup in 2010.

 We had a few quick stops to stretch our legs and to have bathroom breaks, about 20 of us in total including the owners of the safari company and their employees.
 After midday, we could feel the rise in temperature.
 It is always a good idea to have some bottled water to keep one hydrated along the way.